danswer-ai/danswer/backend/tests/integration/README.md

 # Integration Tests

 ## General Testing Overview
-The integration tests are designed with a "manager" class and a "test" class for each type of object being manipulated (e.g., user, persona, credential):
+The integration tests are designed with a "manager" class and a "test" class for each type of object being manipulated (e.g., user, assistant, credential):
 - **Manager Class**: Contains methods for each type of API call.
 Responsible for creating, deleting, and verifying the existence of an entity.
 - **Test Class**: Stores data for each entity being tested.
 This is our "expected state" of the object.